acgetchell/mundus-atrox/src/journals/eighth.md

 Ten stuffed turkeys with all the fixings on plates materialize in front of each of us.

 > "But that's not my kind of food ..."
-It conjures a bowl of something foul and wriggling, proceeding to slurp the things down with great gusto.
+It conjures a bowl of something foul-smelling and wriggling, proceeding to slurp the things down with great gusto.

 *Wulrif* studies it really intently.
-Suddenly, he gives a shriek as if his mind has understood things it wasn't supposed to. *Wulrif* begins greedily grubbing around in the same slush as the Beholder.
+Suddenly, he gives a shriek as if his mind has understood things it wasn't supposed to. *Wulrif* begins greedily grubbing around in the same nauseous slush as the Beholder.

 > "Ah, now you understand something of what really nourishes us!"
 It nods sagaciously.